risalt/skyscraper/README.md

 * Updated configuration files to support new platforms (plenty) and error cleansing of the json configuration files.
 All the scraper code/platform ids mappings are now in the configuration files.
 * Support additional resources (music, manuals, usage data, trivia, maps, guides, user flags, game size) and the logic to scrape them and add them to the frontends.
 * Validation of the cache now tries to fix (and cleanses if it cannot) the textual resource contents of the database.
-* --startat and --endat now are compatible recursive directories.
+* --startat and --endat now are compatible with recursive directories.
 * Take advantage of MAME short names for the compatible scrapers.
 * Improve data conformance checks and corrections to ensure homogeneized resources across scrapers.
 * Alternative name support for the compatible scrapers (most of them).